top of page

 At this time of the afternoon, we have missed the crest of the crowd.
 There's a quiet hum, and the space feels more intimate.
 We take time to admire the mural-covered ceiling, the artist's recreation of an Amazonian jungle-themed tree, in the center of the room, and we like.

-The music changes tempo and party purple lights up Lady Ostrich.
+The music changes tempo and party-purple, lights up Lady Ostrich.

-the Mezcal granita.
+Dessert is ready.
+Pineapple in tow, it arrives served not by one waiter but two.
+Interest in the pineapple is pipped by the attention-seeking rough-hewn sandstone bowl one of the desserts comes in - the Mezcal granita.
 It is delighting our taste buds just as we noticed raindrops once again skydiving off the fern tops.
 This time with a little more vigour.
 Maybe they've had a little of the Mezcal.

 Though we've resigned ourselves to the fact that the rest of the afternoon will not be spent languorous in the courtyard, our dopamine levels stay high.

-But before we leave, we take another trip the very instagrammable restrooms.
+But before we leave, we take another trip the very Instagrammable restrooms.

 Why go: date nights, first dates, lunch with the girls, impressing your guests, romantic dining